autodesk-forks/pyside-setup/PySide2_5.15_build_instructions_for_Maya.md

 REM Set the PySide2 version to be built
 SET PYSIDEVERSION=5.15.2

-REM Set the Python version for which PySide2 will be built (2 or 3) SET PYTHONMAJORVERSION=3
+REM Set the Python version for which PySide2 will be built (format: A.B.C) SET PYTHONVERSION=3.9.7

 REM Define the log file name
 SET LOGFILE_NAME=pyside2_5_15_2_build_log